Showing posts with label World War One. Show all posts

 Obituary of Eric Bruun

 Elmes Herbert Oliver Elmes (SN 1543 / 1355 ) was born in Berwick and enlisted at the age of 40, on November 30, 1914.
 His occupation was a station hand.
 Herbert was Killed in Action in France on November 5, 1916.
 His father, Thomas, was the Doctor in Berwick from around 1870 until his death in 1893.
-As mentioned in his short obituary, below, Herbert's older brother also enlisted - he was Frederick Wane Elmes (SN 1254).
+As mentioned in his short obituary, below, Herbert's older brother also enlisted - he was Frederick Warre Elmes (SN 1254).
 Herbert also attended Melbourne Grammar School, and the photo below comes from their Archives (see here)

 Herbert Elmes